 Insider Threat Management

 The most accurate method to manage insider threats is to monitor the usage of your data with special tools.
-SpinOne will help with risk assessment and identification of abnormal user behaviour to ensure your cloud data is safe.
+SpinOne will help with risk assessment and identification of abnormal user behavior to ensure your cloud data is safe.

 Access management is also a good way to limit insider threats.
-It may be a good idea to limit the access to important information for users who don’t need it in their working process.
+It may be a good idea to limit access to important information for users who don’t need it in their working process.
 Access management improves the visibility and control over cloud data.